Waste statistics - electrical and electronic equipment

-Medical devices (category 8), Monitoring and control equipment (category 9) and Automatic dispensers (category 10), which are summarised together in one category in the figure, account for only a small share of the total EEE put on the market.
-Together, these three categories account for less than 5 % of the total in 26 of the 28 countries.
-Only Malta (9 %) and Denmark (7.2 %) report higher figures for these agglomerated categories.
+Medical devices (category 8), Monitoring and control equipment (category 9) and Automatic dispensers (category 10), which are grouped together in Figure 2, account for only a small share of the total EEE put on the market.
+Together, these three categories account for only 3.4 % of the total at EU level.
+17 of the 27 EU Member States reported even lower shares than the EU total for the combination of these three categories in 2017.

 Collection of WEEE by country

 Figure 3 shows the amount of WEEE collected by country for the years 2008 and 2017, measured in kg per inhabitant.
 The figure shows both the collection level in the different countries and the progress made from 2008 to 2017.
 In 2017, the total amount of collected WEEE varied considerably across the EU Member States, ranging from 2.4 kg per inhabitant in Romania (2016 data) to 14.1 kg per inhabitant in Sweden.
 The variation in the collected amounts reflects differences in EEE consumption level between countries, as well as differences in the performance of their respective waste collection schemes.

-Table 1 shows the amount of WEEE collected by equipment category.
-Large household appliances account for approximately 2.5 million tonnes or 55.6 % of the total WEEE collected in 2016.
-IT and telecommunications equipment (14.8 %) and Consumer equipment and photovoltaic panels (13.5 %) are the second and third largest categories for WEEE collection in the EU, accounting for 668 513 tonnes and 609 934 tonnes respectively.
-Small household appliances contributed 408 050 tonnes or 9.0 % to WEEE collection.
-The remaining seven categories together (see ‘Other’) totalled about 325 254 tonnes or 7.2 % of WEEE collected in the EU in 2016.
+Table 1 shows the amount of WEEE collected by the main EEE categories.
+Large household appliances accounted for almost 2.0 million tonnes, corresponding to 52.7 % of the total WEEE collected in the EU in 2017.
+Consumer equipment and photovoltaic panels (14.6 %) and IT and telecommunications equipment (14.1 %) are the second and third largest categories for WEEE collection in the EU, accounting for around 540 thousand tonnes and 523 thousand tonnes respectively.
+Small household appliances contributed with almost 376 thousand tonnes, corresponding to 10.1 % of total WEEE collection in the EU in 2017.
+The remaining seven categories together (‘Other waste EEE’) totalled just over 311 thousand tonnes, or 8.4 % of WEEE collected.